We are the 2nd largest branch library at the U of S

 We house 3 specialized collections: Brodie History of Medicine, Baltzan Medical Canadiana, and Abram Hoffer Orthomolecular Collection

-We provide access to 16 Learning Commons computers, 4 Mac computers, 4 public access computers, a scanner, both a black and white and a colour printer, open network lines and access to the U of S wireless network
+We provide access to 16 PC computers, 4 Mac computers, 4 public access computers, a scanner, both a black-and-white and a colour printer, open network lines and access to the U of S wireless network

 Leslie & Irene Dubé Health Sciences Library